Uncertainty principle, minimal escape velocities and observability inequalities for schr\"{o}dinger equations: Introduction

 After choosing $r_1=r_2=\sqrt{t_2-t_1}$ in \eqref{equ1.2}, we find that the RHS of \eqref{equ1.2} is equal to $C\int_{|x|\ge \sqrt{t_2-t_1}}{|\phi|^2\,dx}$ with some fixed constant $C$, which goes to zero as $t_2-t_1\rightarrow \infty$.
 Hence estimate \eqref{equ1.2} can't hold for such $\phi$.
 Therefore, we only expect \eqref{equ1.2} to hold for vectors lying in the continuous subspace of $H$.

 We proceed to illustrate the key idea and main tools used in our approach.
-To simplify matters, we change the uncertainty principle \eqref{equ1.4} into a form concerning two projection operators on $L^2$, i.e., for any $r>0$
+To simplify matters, we change the uncertainty principle \eqref{equ1.4} into a form concerning two projection operators on $L^2$, i.e., for any $r>0$, there exists some uniform constant $C>0$ such that

-where $H=-\Delta$ and $C$ is a constant depending only on the dimension.
+where $\chi(\Omega)$ stands for the characteristic function of $\Omega$.
 We mention that inequality \eqref{equ1.5} indicates that if the initial data is localized in a ball, then its "energy" must have a positive lower bound.
-Actually, it's easy to see \eqref{equ1.5} is equivalent to the following
+Actually, it's easy to see that the estimate \eqref{equ1.5} is equivalent to the following